anttiharju/utils/README.md

 # helpers

 Various utilities I've usually rewritten from scratch per computer.

+## Assumes

+* macOS
+* zsh

-Assumes macOS, some [helpers](./bin) may work on other systems.
+Some [helpers](./bin) may or may not work on other configurations.

 # How to install